Cantara/HTTPLoadTest-Baseline/README.md

-# HTTPLoadTest-baseline
+# HTTPLoadTest-Baseline

 ##### Status

 ![Build Status](https://jenkins.capraconsulting.no/buildStatus/icon?job=Cantara-HTTPLoadTest-baseline) - [![Project Status: Active – The project has reached a stable, usable state and is being actively developed.](http://www.repostatus.org/badges/latest/active.svg)](http://www.repostatus.org/#active)    [![Known Vulnerabilities](https://snyk.io/test/github/Cantara/HTTPLoadTest-baseline/badge.svg)](https://snyk.io/test/github/Cantara/HTTPLoadTest-baseline)

-HTTPLoadTest-baseline is simple starting point for building LoadTests to be used for continous deploy/continous production QA pipelines.
+HTTPLoadTest-Baseline is simple starting point for building LoadTests to be used for continous deploy/continous production QA pipelines.
 Baseline projects are meant to be a git clone starting point for for software which are expected to grow and flourish in different ways which are not easy to parameterize in early stages.
 It should be useable for quite a few settings, but is expected to grow in different directions.
 We would love to receive pull-request for enhancements both on current codebase and extensibillity features.